-Under the provisions of RCW 28A.400.210, sick leave accumulated by District employees is reimbursed at death or retirement at the rate of one day for each four days of accrued leave, limited to 180 accrued days.
-This chapter also provides for an annual buyout of an amount up to the maximum annual accumulation of 12 days.
-For buyout purposes, employees may accumulate such leave to a maximum of 192 days, including the annual accumulation, as of December 31 of each year.
+Under the provisions of RCW 28A.400.210, sick leave accumulated by district employees is reimbursed at death or retirement at the rate of one day for each four days of accrued leave, limited to 180 accrued days.
+This statute also provides for an annual buy out of an amount up to the maximum annual accumulation of 12 days.
+For buy-out purposes employees may accumulate sick leave to a maximum of 192 days, i.e., 12 buy out days and a maximum leave accrual of 180 days, as of December 31 of each year.